List of Articles

 Owing to the Covid 19 Pandemic, Shenley’s Remembrance Sunday was never going to be a “normal” community event, although it has to be said that for all of us, there hasn’t been much “normality” for us here in Shenley this year past year.

 In order to keep all our Shenley community safe and to adhere to the requirements of social distancing, the Shenley Parish Council produced a short film in conjunction with Shenley’s own photographer Simon Jacobs, Shenley Village Primary School, Shenley Cubs, Rev Daniel McCarthy, John Hayes and Rabbi Alan Garber# which was to be aired across social media platforms ahead of Remembrance Sunday, and which would then be followed by a live service from the Rectory on Sunday 8 November and which could also be viewed also on social media.
-Click here to YouTube link see the service.
+See the service on YouTube.
 Members of the Shenley community were invited to leave poppy wreaths and tokens of Remembrance at the War Memorial in the week leading up to Remembrance Sunday.

 Anyone who saw the video could not help but be moved by all those who spoke and what we learnt and especially the powerful images which were employed to honour Shenley’s fallen.